damidaramola/canvas-corner/README.md

 22. Click "Deploy branch"

 Once the program runs:
-you should see the message "the app was sussesfully deployed"
+you should see the message "the app was successfully deployed"

 23. Click the button "View"